nazuke/SEOMacroscope/docs/donate/index.md

 SEO Macroscope is a personal project that takes a fair amount of time to work on, any donations towards encouraging future development would be very much appreciated.
 {: .lead }

-Thank you very much for your interest in SEO Macroscope, and if you have any suggestions for improvements or features, then please drop a comment below, or send me a mail via the email address in the footer.
-I'm always interested to hear if this application is of use to others.
+Thank you very much for your interest in SEO Macroscope, I'm always interested to hear if this application is of use to others.

+If you have any suggestions for improvements or new features, then please add a comment below, or drop me a mail at <a href="mailto:seo.macroscope@gmail.com">seo.macroscope@gmail.com</a>.

 {% include donation-bitcoin.html %}

+{% include donation-litecoin.html %}